Last updated on November 12th, 2021 at 05:13 pm

 Union Square has some of the best boutique and department store shopping in San Francisco (maybe even the world), so if that’s your thing – you can knock yourself out!
 I’m not really into shopping, but I did head into Macy’s with a very specific mission.

-To have a piece of cheesecake in The Cheesecake Factory as recommended by bus driver Dave, who even though there were a few blue bus drivers, randomly picked us up every time.
+To have a piece of cheesecake in The Cheesecake Factory as recommended by wonderful bus driver Dave, who even though there were a few blue bus drivers, randomly picked us up every time.
 He felt like an old friend by the end of it.

 We don’t have these in the UK, so I was very excited.
 There are so many to choose from, but whichever you go for, I don’t think you’ll be disappointed.
 Bus driver Dave recommends the Vanilla Cream Pie.
 They also have an outdoor seating area overlooking Union Square.